hmeza/Moxie/README.md

 Set ALLOWED_HOSTS in settings also.

+### To prod
+> docker pull hmeza/moxie:latest
+> cd /var/www/moxie
+> docker run --env-file .env -p 8002:8000 --network bridge -d --name moxie hmeza/moxie:latest
+> docker exec -t moxie ./manage.py collectstatic --noinput

 ## Requirements and dependencies

 Please check requirements.txt for Python + Django.

 ### .env
-Note that there is a .env t``emplate.
+Note that there is a .env template.
 Copy this file to a .env file and edit the contents to match your environment.

 ### Docker